 |Upon completion of his/her degree from the University of Tennessee at Martin with a major in mathematics, the graduate will be able to:

 10 % quizzes (daily five-minute quizzes)The lowest test will be dropped-but do not count on that!
 Letter grades will be assigned as follows:

 90-100% A, 80-89% B, 70-79% C, 60-69% D, 0-59% F.The grade of I is given very rarely and only in cases of true emergency, never to just temporarily improve your GPA.

 |There is no way to pass a real mathematics class without doing the homework.
 So to help you focus on the homework, we will start most days with a brief "quiz" (usually less than five minutes).
 This will be a problem similar to a problem from the previous night's homework.
 You will be allowed to use your personal handwritten notes; but not your book, computer or printed notes.
 If you have attended class and done all the homework, you should earn 100% on the quizzes.

 These quizzes will be graded on a four-point scale: one point for your name, four points for the correct answer, and two or three for a partially correct answer.
 If you are late, you will get a one.
 If you cheat, you may get a zero or negative score.

-Quizzes will usually be returned the next class meeting.
+Quizzes and tests will usually be returned the next class meeting.
 Those that are not picked up will be tossed out a week later.

 |Academic dishonesty will not be tolerated and will result in at least an F for the quiz, test or assignment.
 Your Student Handbook clearly states "suspension from the university is the expected penalty" for "plagiarism, cheating, and academic integrity issues" and this includes submitting the work of another person as your own or permitting another to submit yours as his/her own.|